The Last Resort

 The Sarco is not banned in Switzerland.
 However there have been several fanciful news articles from journalists who have never been granted an interview.
 Never let the facts stand in the way of a good story!

-The Last Resort has taken extensive legal advice and is very willing to cooperate with any investigation that a prosecutor may wish to conduct.
+Yes.
+Absolutely.
+The Last Resort has taken extensive legal advice over many years and is very willing to cooperate with any investigation that a prosecutor may wish to conduct.

 Back to top